image-charts/documentation/docs/reference/grid-lines.md

 ---
-meta_description: "Image-charts API propose to customize your graphics as for example with grid line.
-This documentation shows you how to use the API url parameters to generate a chart."
+meta_description: "Learn how to customize your chart grid lines, from color to width grid."
 ---
 You can specify solid or dotted grid lines on your chart using the `chg` parameter.